mfbsouza/big-brother/README.md

 ## Disclaimer

-Big-brother-web is distributed under GNU General Public License Version 2
+Big-brother is distributed under GNU General Public License Version 2

 This software comes with ABSOLUTELY NO WARRANTY.